Glawian/React_calculator/README.md

 ```
 npm run start
 ```
-Every script is defined in package.json file.
+Each script is defined in package.json file.